Araghadss/Araghadss/README.md

 A web platform that connects individuals with expert home service providers and professional handymen.

-Users can schedule services, manage reservations, and receive real-time updates.
-Service providers can register, showcase their expertise, and offer services through the platform.

-The platform supports services such as deep cleaning, plumbing, repairs, and landscaping.

 Tech: PHP, MySQL, HTML, CSS, JavaScript

 ---